Penn Engineering 2021 Teaching Awards

-Liang Feng, Assistant Professor in Materials Science and Engineering and in Electrical and Systems Engineering, has been awarded the S. Reid Warren, Jr., Award, which is presented annually by the undergraduate student body the and Engineering Alumni Society in recognition of outstanding service in stimulating and guiding the intellectual and professional development of undergraduate students.
+Eric Detsi, Stephenson Term Assistant Professor in Materials Science, has been awarded the S. Reid Warren, Jr., Award, which is presented annually by the undergraduate student body the and Engineering Alumni Society in recognition of outstanding service in stimulating and guiding the intellectual and professional development of undergraduate students.

-Dr. Feng received a B.S. in Physics from Nanjing University in China in 2002.
-He subsequently earned a Ph.D. in Electrical Engineering from the University of California San Diego in 2010.
+Dr. Detsi received a BSc in Applied Physics from the University of Groningen in the Netherlands in 2006.
+He subsequently earned a Ph.D. in Applied Physics from the Zernike Institute for Advanced Materials from the University of Groningen.

-Learn more about Dr. Feng by visiting his website.
+Learn more about Dr. Detsi by visiting his website.

 Ford Motor Company Award for Faculty Advising

-Paris Perdikaris, Assistant Professor in Mechanical Engineering and Applied Mechanics, has been awarded the Ford Motor Company Award for Faculty Advising.
+Chris Callison-Burch, Associate Professor in Computer and Information Science, has been awarded the Ford Motor Company Award for Faculty Advising.
 This award recognizes dedication to helping students realize their educational, career and personal goals.

-Learn more about Dr. Perdikaris by visiting his faculty profile.
+Learn more about Dr. Callison-Burch by visiting his faculty profile.

 Hatfield Award for Excellence in Teaching in the Lecturer and Practice Professor Track

-Tania Khanna, Senior Lecturer in Electrical and Systems Engineering, has been awarded the Hatfield Award for Excellence in Teaching in the Lecturer and Practice Professor Track.
+Bruce Kothmann, Senior Lecturer in Mechanical Engineering and Applied Mechanics, has been awarded the Hatfield Award for Excellence in Teaching in the Lecturer and Practice Professor Track.
 This award recognizes outstanding teaching ability, dedication to innovative undergraduate instruction, and exemplary service to the School in consistently inspiring students in the engineering and scientific profession.